medialab/minet/docs/cli.md

 .
 Using a strainer to optimize performance:
     $ minet scrape links-scraper.yml --strain "a" -i report.csv > links.csv

 .
-Keeping some columns from input CSV file:
+Keeping only some columns from input CSV file:
     $ minet scrape scraper.yml -i report.csv -s name,url > scraped.csv

 .
 Using a builtin scraper: